Uncovering What Is Core Sleep: Cycles, Phases, and Needed Amount

 Core sleep, a term referring to the combination of deep sleep (N4) and REM sleep, is essential for optimal functioning and well-being.
 A night’s sleep involves cycling through the stages of sleep, including light, deep, and REM sleep, as well as NREM sleep, with each sleep cycle lasting around 90 minutes and repeating four to five times throughout the night.
 It is during these cycles that REM sleep occurs, ensuring a repeated journey of restoration and rejuvenation, so we wake up feeling refreshed and ready to tackle the day ahead.

 Deep sleep, characterized by slow-wave, delta brain activity, is a crucial component of core sleep.
-In contrast to light sleep, it is during this stage that our bodies undergo numerous restorative processes, such as repairing and regrowing tissues, building bone and muscle, and achieving restful sleep, which strengthens the immune system.
+In contrast to light sleep, it is during this sleep stage that our bodies undergo numerous restorative processes, such as repairing and regrowing tissues, building bone and muscle, and achieving restful sleep, which strengthens the immune system.

 On the other hand, REM sleep, marked by rapid eye movement, plays a vital role in forming memories, regulating metabolism, and eliminating toxins from the brain.
 Furthermore, REM sleep positively impacts cognitive functions like memory consolidation, creativity, and learning.